 A proton pump inhibitor should be considered in patients on dexamethasone who are at high risk of gastrointestinal bleeding or dyspepsia:

 Dexamethasone and COVID-19 can independently cause severe insulin resistance and impaired glucose metabolism.
 Combined, there is therefore a risk to people with and without known diabetes of significant hyperglycaemia and possible Hyperosmolar Hyperglycaemic State (HHS) or Diabetic Ketoacidosis (DKA).
-Therefore all patients with COVID-19 on dexamethasone (or alternative high dose steroid as above) will require capillary blood glucose (CBG) checks four times a day upon commencement.
+Therefore all patients with COVID-19 on dexamethasone (or alternative high dose steroid as above) will require capillary blood glucose (CBG) checked once a day (at 4pm) upon commencement if not diabetic, and four times a day in those with diabetes.

 Some cancer patients including, but not limited to, those receiving SACT are at very high risk of severe illness from COVID-19 and may be on the national shielding list.
 It is important to withhold all oral anti-cancer medicines, including chemotherapy and biological modifiers, in hospitalised patients and notify the on-call haemato-oncology or oncology team.
 There are particular risks associated with the use of Granulocyte Colony Stimulating Factor (GCSF) e.g. filgrastim / pegfilgrastim in patients with COVID-19.
 GCSF must be withheld in patients with suspected COVID-19 and discussed with the on-call haemato-oncology or oncology team.
 For more information see the West of Scotland Cancer Network guideline on the WoSCAN intranet site (NHS network access required).